 Sign up to receive the magazine straight to your inbox by using the signup form at the bottom of the page.
 Alternatively read your EuRApean in your preferred format by clicking on the links below.
-For editions dating further back than 2016, please contact Maria Manly.
+For editions dating further back than 2016, input and advertising, please contact Maria Manly.

 The EuRApean is our online magazine, published three times a year.
 In this edition we update members on what EuRA's been doing since we last met in Warsaw.
 Our Strategic Consultant, Legal Services Gordon Kerr takes an in dpeth look at unfair contract terms and in the next edition will be guiding us through the impact of the GDPR.
 We report on the annual EGQS Review into which our Strategic Consultant for Quality Martina Scharwey has incorporated the requirments of the GDPR.

 It's been conference season in North America and we report on CERC Calgary, WERC and RDC Chicago and IAM in Long Beach.
 We also take a look at the venues and must sees for our next two venues, Dubai and Dubrovnik!

 The 19th EuRA International Relocation Congress took place in Warsaw and it was a pleasure to have the EuRA family back together again.
 Predictably there was a lot of discussion on the geopolitical events that have reshaped our world since we all met in Malta and will continue to change the landscape of our industry before we meet again in Dubrovnik.